 Ohio and Cincinnati Public Schools have implemented academic content standards for four subjects — English-Language Arts, Mathematics, Science and Social Studies.

 English Language Arts and Literacy

-The National PTA Guide also includes ideas for activities to help your child learn at home and topics of discussion for taking to your child’s teacher about his or her academic progress.
+The National PTA® Parents’ Guide to Student Success Family Resources includes ideas for activities to help your child learn at home and topics of discussion for conversations with your child’s teacher about their academic progress.

 - Ohio’s Implementation of the Common Core Standards

-- Ohio's State Tests in English Language Arts, Mathematics, Science and Social Studies
+- Ohio's State Tests in English Language Arts, Mathematics and Science

 - Be a Learning Hero includes resources developed to support your child’s learning in Math and English language arts at home.
 Parents can search by state, grade, subject and type and access resources to support children outside of the classroom.